ravens/docker-openairinterface-enb/README.md

 # docker-openairinterface-enb
-Recipe to build and run a 4G SDR eNodeB from [OpenAirInterface project](https://gitlab.eurecom.fr/oai/openairinterface5g/wikis/home) develop code base.
+Simple recipe to build and run a 4G SDR eNodeB from [OpenAirInterface project](https://gitlab.eurecom.fr/oai/openairinterface5g/wikis/home) develop code base.
 Kernel tweaks might be required on the host machine.
+A working EPC reachable from the host and a USRP is required in this particular config.

 ## Configure